r-token/the-golden-hurricast/src/pages/2019-10-04-bye-week/index.md

 sortDate: "2019/10/04"
 title: "Golden Hurristats: Through the Bye Week"
 authors: "Matt Rechtien"
-excerpt: "A look at some of our stats on the season so far."
+excerpt: "A look at some of TU's stats on the football season so far."
 tags: ['football', 'stats', 'golden hurristats']
 ---